sagarchotalia/2D-Obstacle-Avoidance/README.md

 # Obstacle Avoidance

-This is the initial set of tasks for Miko.ai's Robotics Engineer role.
+This mini-project implements the A* path-finding algorithm on a 2D grid array.

 ## Assumptions